Computation Against a Neighbour: Addressing Large-Scale Distribution and Adaptivity with Functional Programming and Scala: The

 The typing judgement for expressions is of the form ``$\expTypJud{\TStypEnv}{\TtypEnv}{\e}{\type}$'', to be read: ``$\e$ has type $\type$ under the type-scheme assumptions $\TStypEnv$ ({for built-in constructors and} for built-in and user-defined functions) and the type assumptions $\TtypEnv$ (for the program variables occurring in $\e$), respectively''.
 As a standard syntax in type systems~\cite{FJ}, given $\overline{\type}=\type_1,\ldots,\type_n$ and $\overline{\e}=\e_1,\ldots,\e_n$ ($n\ge 0$), we write $\expTypJud{\TStypEnv}{\TtypEnv}{\overline{\e}}{\overline{\type}}$ as short for $\expTypJud{\TStypEnv}{\TtypEnv}{\e_1}{\type_1}$ $\cdots$ $\expTypJud{\TStypEnv}{\TtypEnv}{\e_n}{\type_n}$.

 {The typing rules for expressions are presented in Figure~\ref{fig:SurfaceTyping} (bottom).
 The rules for variables (\ruleNameSize{[T-VAR]}), data values (\ruleNameSize{[T-DAT]}), anonymous function expressions (\ruleNameSize{[T-A-FUN]}), built-in or defined function names (\ruleNameSize{[T-N-FUN]}), and function application (\ruleNameSize{[T-APP]}), are almost standard.
-Rule \ruleNameSize{[T-REP]} (for $\repK$-expressions) ensures that both the initial value $\e_1$ and the domain and range of function $\e_2$ have the same type, and then assigns it to $\repK(\e_1)\{\e_2\}$; rule \ruleNameSize{[T-NBR]} (for $\nbrK$-expressions) assigns to $\nbrK\{\e\}$ the same type as $\e$; and rule \ruleNameSize{[T-FOLD]} (for $\foldK$-expressions) ensures that $\e_1$ and $\e_3$ have the same type $\type$ and that $\e_2$ has type $(T, T) \to T$, and then assigns type $\type$ to $\foldK(\e_1,\e_2,\e_3)$.} The typing rules for declared functions (\ruleNameSize{[T-FUNCTION]}) and programs (\ruleNameSize{[T-PROGRAM]}) are almost standard.
+Rule \ruleNameSize{[T-REP]} (for $\repK$-expressions) ensures that both the initial value $\e_1$ and the domain and range of function $\e_2$ have the same type, and then assigns it to $\repK(\e_1)\{\e_2\}$; rule \ruleNameSize{[T-NBR]} (for $\nbrK$-expressions) assigns to $\nbrK\{\e\}$ the same type as $\e$; and rule \ruleNameSize{[T-FOLD]} (for $\foldK$-expressions) ensures that $\e_1$ and $\e_3$ have the same type $\type$ and that $\e_2$ has type $(T, T) \to T$, and then assigns type $\type$ to $\foldK(\e_1,\e_2,\e_3)$.} The typing rules for declared functions (\ruleNameSize{[T-FUNCTION]}) and programs (\ruleNameSize{[T-PROGRAM]}) are almost standard and leverage judgements of the form $\funTypJud{\TStypEnv}{\FUNCTION}{\typescheme}$ and $\funTypJud{\LTStypEnv_0}{\PROGRAM}{\type}$, respectively for a function $\FUNCTION$ and program $\PROGRAM$.

 \begin{example}[Typing] Consider the following simple implementation of a self-healing gradient~\cite{ACDV-SASO2017} (i.e., the field of minimum distances from source devices) that also circumvents obstacles.
 Its semantics will be presented later (see \Cref{ex:time-nbr-gradient,exa:NIandB-formal}); now, we merely consider its typing.